Link copied!

 – Procurement had a Q3 budget freeze.
 We walked into it blind.

-According to research by Gartner, the typical B2B buying group involves 6-10 decision-makers.
-Deals with more than 6 stakeholders take 30% longer to close.
+Enterprise deals now involve an average of 6-10 decision-makers spread across multiple departments, with each stakeholder bringing distinct success criteria and veto power to the buying process.
+According to Gartner’s 2023 B2B buying research, deals with more than 6 stakeholders take 30% longer to close.
 This happens when sellers don’t map influence relationships upfront.
 Each stakeholder brings different priorities to the table.
 Each one can derail the entire process.

 The Multi-Stakeholder Buying Committee Approach

-We started over with a different prospect in the same vertical.
-This time, we built a multi-stakeholder buying committee map before the first demo.
+I started over with a different prospect in the same vertical.
+This time, we built a complete stakeholder map before the first demo.

 Month 1: Stakeholder Discovery

-We asked our champion (VP of IT) one question.
+I asked our champion (VP of IT) one question.
 “Who else needs to say yes for this to happen?”
-Then we asked the same question to each person he named.
+Then I asked the same question to each person he named.
 Within three weeks, we had identified 9 decision-makers:

 • IT Department: VP of IT (champion), Director of Infrastructure, Security Lead